 I am sure that many reading this may get offended at some of the items that I will list here, but please know that these are things that I see consistently in the interior design business world, and they DO NOT help you attract more clients and customers.
 I want to help you raise your game, and get to the next level, whatever that means for you.

 - Un-professional Business Card.
-This is the first and easiest thing for me to spot, because as I meet designers, they hand me a card.
+This is the first and easiest thing for me to spot because as I meet designers, they hand me a card.
 I have seen cards with perforation, free cards from Vista Print (and trust me, we can tell), and all sorts of horrible looking cards.
 This is the first impression you are making on your client.
 Make it a good one.
-It does not need to be expensive, but have a real graphics designer, design you a card, and then have it professionally printed.
+It does not need to be expensive, but have a real graphic designer, design you a card, and then have it professionally printed.

 - Wrong kind of Email.
 You should not be using @gmail, @yahoo, @me, @hotmail, or any of the free email services for your professional email address.
-This is a tell-tail sign that you are not serious, and that you are not a full-time interior designer.
+This is a tell-tail sign that you are not serious, and that you are probably not a full-time interior designer.

 If you want to connect with Nick May and The Chaise Lounge, please do so on our website at TheChaiseLounge.com where we talk the business of interior design.